payne911/PieMenu/README.md

 ---

-A library for [libGDX](https://libgdx.badlogicgames.com/), an open-source game development application framework written in Java.
+A library to obtain a circular WidgetGroup within [libGDX](https://libgdx.badlogicgames.com/), an open-source game development application framework written in Java.

 Aims at providing users with the so-called `RadialGroup`: it is a simple container that places its children `Actors` in a circular fashion.